 The Canon EF 85mm f/1.2L II USM is one of the most exemplary travel and portrait lenses on the market, especially for your Canon EOS 6D.
 It makes use of a ring-type Ultra Sonic Motor (USM), and it works with its high-speed CPU to bring incredibly fast auto-focusing speeds.
 Hence, get the photo you want, when you want it.
 Subjects will stay at the moment, which is required if you’re shooting fast-moving subjects.

 Additionally, this particular lens combines its high-speed auto-focusing system with its circular aperture to deliver reasonably shallow depths of field.
-Shooting main subjects while using its largest aperture helps you create the “Bokeh” effect you’ve been looking for that might not be easily achievable when using other travel and portrait lenses.back to menu ↑
+Shooting main subjects while using its largest aperture helps you create the “Bokeh” effect you’ve been looking for that might not be easily achievable when using other travel and portrait lenses.

 The Sigma 85mm f/1.4 DG HSM Art is advertised as one of the “ultimate” travel and portrait lenses you can get for your Canon 6D.
 While it might look like such a tall claim, it’s not something to laugh at.
 This particular lens can deliver excellent performance, especially when isolating your main subjects from the background.

 It can achieve very attractive blurry backgrounds with its maximum aperture of f/1.4.
 It also has a very accurate auto-focusing system, and it is even possible to focus on the pupils of your subjects.
-It makes use of a hypersonic motor (HSM) to bring more torque as compared to its predecessor, and auto-focusing is both precise and quiet.back to menu ↑
+It makes use of a hypersonic motor (HSM) to bring more torque as compared to its predecessor, and auto-focusing is both precise and quiet.

 The Canon EF 24-70mm f/2.8L II USM helps meet the growing demands of the meticulous photographer.
 This lens is part of the brand’s product line of excellent travel and portrait lenses.
 It brings excellent performance, high-end durable construction, and superb optics to its long list of benefits.
 A definite advantage to using this lens is its reasonably large maximum aperture.

 With a large aperture reading of f/2.8, you can get decently blurry backgrounds while your subject remains as sharp as possible.
-Additionally, it makes use of a combination of 2 types of aspherical lenses to created superb balance of colors while delivering excellent contrast with each shot.back to menu ↑
+Additionally, it makes use of a combination of 2 types of aspherical lenses to the created a superb balance of colors while delivering excellent contrast with each shot.

 - Focal Length & Maximum Aperture: 35mm f/1.4